TheMoeez/PART-A/README.md

-# PART-A
-Assingmnet 2 Part A of Web Programming
+Assignment 2 Part A of Web Programming